ZucchiniZe/blog/_posts/2014-10-24-Passion-the-concept-of-wanting-something.md

 ---
 layout: post
-title: Passion: The concept of wanting something
+title: Passion\: The concept of wanting something
 summary: Passion, you want something so bad you will do anything for it.
 status: draft
 ---